Italy Things to Do Where to Eat

 The first floor also has a wide array of food purveyors (bring home a bottle of crema di pistacchio liqueur right across from Pasta Fresca!) and is also home to women-owned Cantucci Lory for freshly baked cantucci, aka the best biscotti ever, and to Da Nerbone to try the classic Florentine lampredotto sandwich (more on that later)

 What IS worth venturing upstairs for are the unreal freshly piped sheep’s milk ricotta cannoli with pistachios that I loved so much the first trip, I hunted for them on my second.
-Look for the stand with cannoli shells and arancini (which are also delicious) right next to one of the staircase entrances.
+Look for the stand on the 2nd floor with cannoli shells and arancini (which are also delicious) right next to one of the staircase entrances.
 It’s easily the best cannoli I’ve ever had, as it’s crispy, creamy, just a little funky, and absolutely delightful.

 Where to Eat in Florence - Cannoli at Mercato Centrale